Posted On 10 Oct 2022

 A hybrid Framework combines the benefits of Keyword Driven and Data-Driven frameworks.

-This type leverages the advantages of all kinds of related frameworks.
+This framework gives the privilege to enjoy the advantages of all kinds of related frameworks.

 Tests are fully scripted in a Hybrid Testing Framework, thus increasing the automation effort.